Cleaning a Bicycle Helmet

 - Bennett Engineering Helmet Fresh If your helmet has gone sour (a problem usually affecting motorcycle or BMX helmets with full liners), Bennett Engineering makes this product to eliminate helmet odor.
 We have not used it on a sour helmet, but were pleased to find that it has no masking fragrance, just a faintly medicinal or bleach odor.
 Cycle World said "After kneading the clear fluid into the liner, we left it to air dry.
 Once it had dried, the helmet didn't smell like new, or even like cheap perfume.
 In fact, it didn't smell at all."
 Other reviews on the Web support that.
 Motorcycle stores and Web sites have it, including Bell (motorcycle) Helmets and Simpson.
 A four ounce spray bottle runs about $5.

-If you want to keep your helmet clean with a liner, check out the Sanitete disposable liner from France.
+If you want to keep your helmet clean by using a liner, check out the Sanitete disposable liner from France.
 It probably would interfere with normal fitting pads, and it strikes us as a solution in search of a problem, but it might be useful for the louse problem when swapping helmets.
 The cost is just under a US dollar.
-We have less expensive options on our louse page.
+We have less expensive options on our louse page, including surgical caps and painters' caps.